 The impact of the COVID-19 pandemic on services continues to change as Provincial health restrictions are applied or lifted.
-We are actively planning a safe voting experience and are learning from other jurisdictions so that we can make this a safe election for everyone.
+We are actively planning for a safe voting experience no matter what the future holds, and are learning from other jurisdictions to make this a safe election for everyone.
+Proof of vaccination is not required to vote.

 What we plan to do

 - Staff will sanitize voting equipment and frequently touched surfaces between voters.

 - Capacity limits may be established in the voting area to support distancing.

 - Furniture and signage will be in place to allow for distancing.